Fare: Japanese-Asian Fusion

 Recommended dishes: When available, The Nigiri & Sashimi with 8 pieces assorted nigiri, 6 pieces assorted sashimi, The Sesame Coated Tuna with Bean Sauce; Barbecued Salmon; and The Sushi specials.

 Liquor: Full bar service with a good selection of cocktails and beers.

-Taka is a popular spot with Millennials who enjoy sushi and Japanese - Asian fusion in an upscale yet casual, chic setting.
+Taka, a popular spot with millennials who enjoy sushi and Japanese - Asian fusion an upscale yet casual, chic setting.

 The decor and ambiance are attractive with a SOHO New York feel to it.
 The interior is adorned with a large cartoon like mural with geisha's facing samurai warrior, white Japanese lanterns hung over the dining room, and tables imported from Japan.

 The setting is romantic and a great place to take a date.